 - Animation Bump: Later installments in the Happy Harmonies series, and it's successors in the MGM Oneshot Cartoons.

-- Captain Ersatz: Bosko and Honey are obvious ersatzes of Mickey Mouse and Minnie Mouse.
-But neither of them are as shamelessly blatant as Foxy and Roxy, who were literally the same designs as Mickey and Minnie but with pointy ears and bushy tails.
+- Captain Ersatz: Their Merrie Melodies characters Foxy and Roxy, who were literally the same designs as Mickey and Minnie Mouse but with pointy ears and bushy tails.
 Walt himself quickly got wind of Foxy and personally told Rudy Ising to stop using the character.

 - Creator Cameo: Rudy Ising plays himself as the cartoonist from the original 1929 Bosko pilot.
 He and other early Looney Tunes staffers also make cameos in the ending of "Ride Em, Bosko!".

 - Expy: Some attribute their Bosko character as being a Mickey Mouse ripoff, but in truth the character was copyrighted by Hugh Harman in 1927, so he predates the creation of Mickey Mouse.
 The similarities between them owe simply to the fact that Hugh and Rudy both worked on Disney's silent cartoons before going it alone.

 - Friendly Rivalry: They never really lost contact with Disney after going their separate ways: They moonlighted for him for some early Mickey Mouse cartoons.
 Later on, they loaned their inkers and painters to complete Snow White on time (it was way behind schedule).
 Disney also released the H-I short Merbabies as part of his Silly Symphonies.

 - Heterosexual Life-Partners